sinansevgi/ror-social-scaffold/README.md

 # Members Only

-This is a small-scale social media appplication.
-Users are able to request, accept, and reject friendships.
+This is a small-scale social media application.
+Users can request, accept, and reject friendships.
 When a user sends a friend request to another user, the user receiving the friendship request can choose to accept or reject.
-When a friendship is accepted, a freindship is created reciprocally.
+When a friendship is accepted, a friendship is created reciprocally.
 When a friendship is rejected, no friendship is created and users are notified.

 ![Screenshot](https://user-images.githubusercontent.com/43865875/104703992-bd36fe80-5720-11eb-83e8-fd5db113f3af.png)